ShiftLeftSecurity/scan-docs/docs/getting-started/wsl2.md

 ### Configuring podman

 We need to make couple of changes to podman configuration.
-Edit the file `/etc/containers/containers.conf` and change:
+Edit the file `/usr/share/containers/containers.conf` or `/etc/containers/containers.conf` and change:

 - cgroup_manager to "cgroupfs"
 - events_logger to "file"